×

 Green Cleaning

-Facilities Management Department uses non-hazardous and low VOC cleaners, such as Green Seal, for cleaning campus buildings.
-The use of Green Seal, an independent organization that adheres to strict standards for safe environmental performance, adds to the Loyola commitment of minimal use of resources and reducing impact to the natural environment.
+Facilities Management Department and Loyola's janitorial vendor use non-hazardous and low VOC cleaners, certified by programs such as Green Seal, for cleaning campus buildings.
+The use of products designated with Green Seal, an independent organization that adheres to strict standards for safe environmental performance, adds to the Loyola commitment of minimal use of resources and reducing impact to the natural environment.

 Water Tower Campus

 Loyola’s Michigan Avenue campus is home to Arrupe College, the Quinlan School of Business, the Law School and other academic programs.
 Conveniently located among transit and commerce, five of the buildings have green roofs; Maguire, Corboy, The Clare (School of Communications), Baumhart Hall, and the Schreiber Center.
 The Schreiber Center is LEED Gold certified and demonstrates leading-edge energy management and natural ventilation.
 Baumhart Hall is Energy Star certified and home to the Terry Student Center, the Fitness studio, and one of three downtown dining venues.
-Composting is available in the Arrupe Dining Hall and Arrupe students may access the food pantry as needed.
+Composting is available in the Arrupe Dining Hall and through the Compost Bucket Program.

 Health Sciences Campus

-Set within the Loyola University Hospital campus, Loyola University Chicago’s Stritch Medical School, Niehoff Nursing School, and Parkinson School of Public Health are located in Maywood, IL.
+Set within the Loyola Medicine hospital campus, Loyola University Chicago’s Stritch Medical School, Niehoff Nursing School, and Parkinson School of Public Health are located in Maywood, IL.
 Providing access to high-level research facilities and clinical experiences, Marcella Niehoff Nursing School and the Center for Translational Research and Education are LEED Gold certified.

 Retreat and Ecology Campus